 The four hour trip flew by and in between naps I marveled at the beautiful countryside; the red roofed villages, the charolais grazing on the hillsides.
 I probably arrived late afternoon and think I took a cab from the station to my hotel on the edge of the Place de l’Horloge.
 In my father’s words my room wasn’t big enough to swing a cat; something of a cross between a garret and the bunkhouse I stayed in on a trip to the boundary waters.
 But it didn’t matter.
 As I strolled around the Place and picked out a restaurant with outdoor seating (the rule rather than the exception for most French and Italian restaurants) I thought I had died and gone to heaven.
 It was beautiful and peaceful and for the first time I learned how much I enjoyed the pace of European meals–no one up in your face asking “How is it?”, trying to get you to leave so that they can rapidly serve some more customers.
 After dinner I walked some more, then quickly crashed after being up for 30 hours.

-The Cote d’Azur and Italy are topics for other blogs but here is my travel journal from Provence in which I’ve inserted comments about the differences from 20 years ago.
+I’ve written about the Cote d’Azur in my The Riviera for the Uncool post but here is my travel journal from Provence in which I’ve inserted comments about the differences from 20 years ago.
 Unfortunately today the peace and beauty and friendly locals have changed to crowds, noise, insane traffic, and locals who seem to hate tourists (and in some respects I can’t blame them.)
 And I apologize in advance to my sister for my criticism of her navigation skills.
 She’s a great person but reading a map is not in her skill set.

 September 4, 2015